Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 Cimmeria was a string of micro-continents that rifted from Gondwana in the Permian, accreted to Laurasia and was subsequently uplifted during the collision of the Indian sub-continent.
 It included stable blocks below the Tarim and Junggar basins in China and Gobi basin in Mongolia.
 The collision of the Indian sub-continent after closure of the Neo-Tethys Sea then produced a fault system that runs through China separating the Cimmerian basins of China and Mongolia, north of Tibet, from the southern and eastern rifted continental basins of the North China Craton (Amur Plate) and South China Craton (Yangtze Plate) east and south of Tibet.

 The thickened crust of Tibet is being squeezed eastwards with the Altyn Tagh, Kunlun and Haiyuan left lateral faults of the Tibetan Plateau accommodating this movement.
-Eastward directed pressure is also forcing the North and South China Cratons southeastwards and the Himalayas in the west and the Yunnan and Red River strike slip faults in the east define the southern boundary of North Asia.
+Eastward directed pressure is also forcing the North and South China Cratons southeastwards.
+The Himalayas in the west and the Yunnan and Red River strike slip faults in the east define the southern boundary of North Asia.
 South of the boundary are the Indian subcontinent of South Asia and the Sunda Plate of Southeast Asia.

 Finally the eastern boundary is an active margin where the Philippine Plate is colliding with, and subducting beneath, the Eurasian Plate.
 North of Taiwan the back-arc Okinawa Basin is to the west of Japan with fore-arc basins on the Pacific side.
 South of Taiwan rifted basins are developed along a passive margin that forms the border with a failed rift that created the South China Sea and the Sunda Plate of Southeast Asia.